latent-to/developer-docs/docs/subnets/crowdloans-tutorial.md

 - Current block is an exact multiple of `LeaseDividendsDistributionInterval` (check in Constants).
 - There is sufficient liquidity to unstake the contributors’ cut from the subnet at or above the minimum swap price.

-What the code does (high level):
-- Compute contributors’ share in alpha: `contributors_alpha = ceil(emissions_share% × owner_cut_alpha)` and add any `AccumulatedLeaseDividends`.
-- If not at the distribution block or insufficient liquidity, set/accumulate `AccumulatedLeaseDividends(lease_id)` and exit.
-- Otherwise, unstake `contributors_alpha` to TAO, then distribute TAO pro‑rata using `SubnetLeaseShares(lease_id, contributor)`; the leftover TAO goes to the beneficiary.

-Alpha vs TAO:
-- Emissions accrue in Alpha (subnet share units).
-On distribution, the contributors’ alpha is unstaked/swapped to TAO using the subnet pool; if swap/unstake cannot proceed (liquidity/price), the alpha is accumulated for later.

-How to debug when nothing moves:
-- Ensure `subtensorModule.subnetUidToLeaseId(netuid)` is Some and `subtensorModule.subnetLeases(lease_id)` has `end_block` unset or in the future.
-- Check `subtensorModule.accumulatedLeaseDividends(lease_id)`; if growing, you’re not at the interval or liquidity is insufficient.
-- Verify interval constant: Developer → Chain state → Constants → look for `LeaseDividendsDistributionInterval`.
-- Ensure the subnet pool has liquidity (initial TAO was locked at creation; more stake/liquidity improves distribution).

 Balances credited go to each contributor’s coldkey and the beneficiary’s coldkey.
 You can observe changes by querying balances over time.